hashgraph/stablecoin-studio/backend/README.md

 - `LOG_LEVEL`: Minimum log level to be included in the loging files.
 - `FILE_NAME`: Log file name pattern and localtion.
 - `DATE_PATTERN`: Log file date pattern.
+- `AUTO_SUBMIT_JOB_FREQUENCY` : Cron format string that defines the frequency at which the auto submit job runs

 # Testing